TomaszGerono/Library/README.md

-# 📚 Library Manager
+# Library Manager

 A desktop application for managing a personal book library, built with **JavaFX**, **Spring Boot**, and **JPA (Hibernate)**.
-The project was developed as an **academic assignment**, with a strong focus on clean architecture, GUI–backend integration, and relational data modeling.
+The project was developed as an academic assignment, with a strong focus on GUI–backend integration, and relational data modeling.
 ---

-## ✨ Features
+## Features

-### 📖 Book Management
+### Book Management
 - add, edit, and delete books
 - support for multiple authors (many-to-many relationship)
 - book details: genre, publication year, ISBN, number of pages
 - reading progress tracking: `unread / reading / completed`
 - personal notes for each book

-### 🔍 Search & Filtering
+### Search & Filtering
 - filtering by:
     - title
     - author (full name)